Searching ...

 5. Drain Covers: Check the pools and hot tubs for compliant drain covers to avoid entrapments.

 6. Teaching Swimming: Learning to swim is key to preventing drowning.
 That’s why early swim lessons teach toddlers survival skills like rolling over, floating, and crawling along the edge.
+These classes also emphasize water safety and self-rescue.

 8. Life Jackets: Have children who can’t swim independently wear life jackets around the water.
 Floaties and noodles are not substitutes for safety measures and supervision.

 Remember, while these measures drastically reduce accidental drowning risk, the best protection is constant supervision when children are around water.
+That includes when they are taking a bath.

 Additional Safety Features for a Child-Proofed Home